elsewhencode/project-guidelines/README.md

 * Run tests locally before any pull request to `develop`.

 ## 7. Structure and Naming
-* Organise your files around product features / pages / components, not Roles:
+* Organize your files around product features / pages / components, not Roles:

 ```
 // BAD